33 High-Protein Dinners

 3. Turkey Meatballs with Zucchini Noodles

-It’s low-carb, super satisfying, and comes together pretty quickly—making it perfect for busy weeknights or meal prep.
-Pair these juicy turkey meatballs with a simple marinara and you’ll have a healthy twist on classic comfort food, your family’s probably going to ask for seconds.
+It’s low-carb, super satisfying, and comes together pretty quickly, making it perfect for busy weeknights or meal prep.
+You can pair these juicy turkey meatballs with a simple marinara, and you’ll have a healthy twist on classic comfort food.
+Your family’s probably going to ask for seconds.
+So, make sure to cook a big batch.

 Ingredients :